nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Terra/1terra.md

 Click the dropdown arrow by your name and select <span class="highlight_txt">Billing</span>:
 ![](./terra-imgs/terra-billing-option.png "terra billing page")

-## Step 4: Set up billing project in Terra
+## Step 4: Set up Terra billing project

 Click the <span class="highlight_txt">+</span>.
 Then enter a unique billing project name (the "first-terra-project" in the image below is a placeholder, please do not copy it as it's probably already in use!).

 !!! warning

-    The names for billing projects must be completely unique, not only for Terra, but for all Google projects.
+    The names for billing projects must be **completely unique**, not only for Terra, but for **all Google projects**.
 Terra creates a Google Project of the same name on your behalf so it cannot share the same name as any other project.
 Otherwise, the billing project creation will fail with an error message like this:

     ```
     project demo-for-tutorial2021 creation finished with errors: {"ResourceType":"cloudresourcemanager.v1.project","ResourceErrorCode":"400","ResourceErrorMessage":{"code":400,"message":"field [project_id] has issue [project_id contains prohibited words]","status":"INVALID_ARGUMENT","details":[{"@type":"type.googleapis.com/google.rpc.BadRequest","fieldViolations":[{"field":"project_id","description":"project_id contains prohibited words"}]},{"@type":"type.googleapis.com/google.rpc.Help","links":[{"url":"https://cloud.google.com/resource-manager/reference/rest/v1/projects"}]}],"statusMessage":"Bad Request","requestPath":"https://cloudresourcemanager.googleapis.com/v1/projects","httpMethod":"POST"}} - code RESOURCE_ERROR